ordina-jworks/ordina-jworks.github.io/_posts/2018-06-26-viroreact.md

 Or perhaps a [ViroBox](https://docs.viromedia.com/docs/virobox), a [ViroQuad](https://docs.viromedia.com/docs/viroquad) or a [ViroSphere](https://docs.viromedia.com/docs/virosphere).
 These components can be modified by setting their properties.
 One of the most important properties is the position.
-It takes an array of 3 numbers as the x, y and z coordinates.
+It takes an array of three numbers as the x, y and z coordinates.

 #### There are also more specialised components
 Like a [Viro3DObject](https://docs.viromedia.com/docs/viro3dobject) which lets you include custom made 3D objects in your scene.